AJWS Global Justice Fellowship for Rabbinical and Graduate Students

 - Understands that traveling as a U.S. citizen to the developing world requires respect for the local people and their communities

-▼ What is the entire cost of the program?
+▼ What is the total cost of the program?

-- The AJWS Global Justice Fellowship for Rabbinical and Graduate Students is generously subsidized by the Nathan Cummings Foundation and AJWS, enabling us to offer this opportunity at a minimal cost.
+- The AJWS Global Justice Fellowship is generously subsidized by AJWS and a number of generous donors enabling us to offer this opportunity at a minimal cost.